robtaussig/css-grid-react/README.md

 #### centered
 [Boolean = false] - Only accepted by leaf node (no children).
 Centers inner content of GridElement
 ![Centered](docs/centered.png "Centered")
+#### outlined
+[Boolean = false] - Outline grid elements with a border (sets margin to -1px so that borders do not stack on top of each other).
+Recommended for testing only